Prabhanshu76/Amazon-Clone-React/README.md

 You can find the Demo [here](https://clone-d7385.web.app).

+## Available Scripts

-To start the project, go to project folder and open terminal:
+To start the project, go to project folder, open terminal and run:
 ### `npm install`
 ### `npm start`

-Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.